Theory¶

 State variables and auxiliary variables¶

-D-Claw considers the flow of material under gravity (\(\vec{g} = (g_x,g_y,g_z)^\mathrm{T}\)) with thickness \(h\), x- and y- directed velocities \(u\) and \(v\), solid-volume fraction \(m\), and basal pore-fluid pressure \(p_b\) over an arbitrary surface \(b\).
+D-Claw considers the flow of material driven by gravity (\(\vec{g} = (g_x,g_y,g_z)^\mathrm{T}\)) with thickness \(h\), x- and y- directed velocities \(u\) and \(v\), solid-volume fraction \(m\), and basal pore-fluid pressure \(p_b\) over an arbitrary basal surface \(b(x,y)\).
 Optionally, entrainment of erodible sediment and particle size segregation are implemented.
 The depth of eroded and entrained material is given by \(\Delta b\) (positive indicating entrainment has occurred).
 Segregation considers two species fractions \(A\) and \(B\) with \(\chi\) representing the fraction of species \(A\).

 The variables which vary in space and time are: